Percolation on triangulations: a bijective path to Liouville quantum gravity

 In this subsection we define the infinite volume analogues of the bijections $\Delta_M$ and $\Lambda_M$, and obtain an analogue of~\ref{thm:DFS} for describing the exploration tree as a function of the Kreweras walk.
 All the proofs are given in Section~\ref{app:inf}.

 Let $G$ be an infinite graph.
-Given a one-ended spanning tree $T$ of $G$, we say that a vertex $u$ is an \emph{ancestor} of $v$ if $u$ is on the path of $T$ from $v$ to $\infty$, and we say that $u,v$ are \emph{$T$-comparable} in this case.
-We call \emph{DFS tree} of $G$ a one-ended spanning tree $T$ such that every edge of $G$ joins $T$-comparable vertices.
+Given a one-ended spanning tree $T$ of $G$, we say that a vertex $u$ is an \emph{ancestor} of $v$ if $u$ is on the path of $T$ from $v$ to $\infty$ (in other words, we consider the ``root'' of the tree to be at infinity).
+We say that $u,v$ are \emph{$T$-comparable} if one is an ancestor of the other.
+We call \emph{DFS tree} of $G$ a one-ended spanning tree $T$ of $G$ such that every edge of $G$ joins $T$-comparable vertices.
 For $M\in\imT$, we denote by $\DFS_{M^*}$ the set of (one-ended) DFS trees of $M^*$.

 We recall that the dual tree of a one-ended spanning tree on an infinite planar graph is also a one-ended spanning tree (see e.g.\ \cite[Lemma 7.1]{bp93}).
 Hence for $\tau^*$ in $\DFS_{M^*}$ and $u$ a vertex of $M$, the notion of \emph{parent-edge} of $u$ in the dual spanning tree $\tau$ of $M$ is well defined.
 Given $\tau^*$ in $\DFS_{M^*}$, we define the percolation configuration $\Lambda_M(\tau^*)$ of $M$ as in Definition~\ref{def:Gamma}.
 In short, vertices of $M$ are white if the corresponding face of $M^*$ is ``on the left'' of the tree $\tau^*$, and are black otherwise. \begin{theorem} Let $(M,\si)\in\imTP$ be chosen according to the percolated UIPT distribution.